-The little penguin has the least distinctive plumage of all the penguin species but may have been the first one to evolve from flying birds.
-Birders who learn more about these tiny penguins can better appreciate their uniqueness, even if the birds don't show it in appearance.
+The little penguin has the plainest, least distinctive plumage of all the penguin species but may have been the first one to evolve from flying birds.
+Birders who learn more facts about these tiny members of the Spheniscidae bird family can better appreciate their uniqueness, even if these penguins don't show it in appearance.

-- Markings: Genders are similar though males tend to be slightly larger and heavier than females.
+Genders are similar though males tend to be slightly larger and heavier than females.
 These penguins have countershaded plumage with slate blue-gray or blue-black coloration above and white or grayish-white underparts.
-The face may show a paler auricular patch, and the underparts may be stained with dirt from these penguins' habit of hiding under bushes and nesting in borrows.
+The face may show a paler cheek patch, and the bill is black, thick, slightly hooked at the tip, and may show faintly paler on the underside.
+The white belly may be stained with dirt from these penguins' habit of hiding under bushes and nesting in borrows.
 The flippers are slightly darker and may show a thin white edge on each side, which can make the flippers look narrower.
 The eyes are gray-black or blue-gray, and the legs and feet range from pink to pinkish-white with gray soles and black talons.

 Juveniles look similar to adults but generally show more gray on the underparts and the upperparts may be slightly paler.
 Young birds also have smaller bills.

 The smallest of the penguin species has the loudest voice and biggest vocabulary, with a variety of brays, barks, croons, grunts, and beeps in their repertoire.
 Adults can be quite noisy, but chicks generally only use a high-pitched beeping call to attract attention and encourage more feeding.

 Little Penguin Habitat and Distribution